upbound/docs/content/all-spaces/self-hosted-spaces/query-api.md

 To enable this feature, set `features.alpha.apollo.enabled=true` and `features.alpha.apollo.storage.postgres.create=true` when installing Spaces.

-However, you need to install CloudNativePG (CNPG) to provide the PostgreSQL instance.
+However, you need to install CloudNativePG (`CNPG`) to provide the PostgreSQL instance.
 You can let the `up` CLI do this for you, or install it manually.

-Additional fields are available to customize the setup, such as the number of PostgreSQL instances, the number of pooler instances, or the storage size; see all available values [here]({{<ref "all-spaces/self-hosted-spaces/helm-reference.md">}}).
+For more customization, see the [Helm chart reference]({{<ref "all-spaces/self-hosted-spaces/helm-reference.md">}}).
+You can modify the number of PostgreSQL instances, pooling instances, storage size, and more.

 If that's not enough, see below for more information on how to bring your own PostgreSQL setup.